+The tech industry is bursting with stacks, be that the full-stack developer, LAMP, MEAN or Java stacks to name a few.
+These groups of tools or frameworks, or stacks as you may, are crucial building blocks upon which technology platforms are built using and deployed upon.
 There are no strict rules as to what is defined as a stack, it's simply the sets of technologies you use to support various parts of your organisation.
 The LAMP stack (Linux, Apache, MySQL, and PHP) is one of the best-known stacks, as it was a key building block adopted by Web2 companies such as Facebook, where each component of this stack has a clearly defined role.
-In the LAMP stack:

 - Linux is the underlying operating system (or Windows in the case of the lesser-known WAMP stack)

-• Apache provides the webserver serving up the web pages
+- Apache provides the webserver serving up the web pages

-• MySQL provides the data persistence layer
+- MySQL provides the data persistence layer

-• PHP provides the web application framework encapsulating the business logic and presentation layers
+- PHP provides the web application framework encapsulating the business logic and presentation layers

 As the technology landscape has evolved so have the stacks, and in addition to these core web stacks, there are also stacks or applications for application performance monitoring (APM), business intelligence, load balancing, product analytics, machine learning, etc. — the list goes on.